ryanatkn/svelte-store-study/README.md

 The current demos:

 - [counter](https://ryanatkn.github.io/svelte-store-study/counter) -
-  compares the basic syntax of readable, writable, and derived/computed
+  compares the basic syntax of reading/writing/deriving
 - [batch](https://ryanatkn.github.io/svelte-store-study/batch) -
   compares batching strategies for the libraries that support it, and show why batching is useful